t3ddy-official/ad_extendra/README.md

 <h1>Ad Extendra</h1>
 Ad Extendra is an add-on mod, that adds more content to <a href="https://www.curseforge.com/minecraft/mc-mods/ad-astra">Ad Astra</a> like it didn't already have enough content.
-It isn't out yet but the beta will be out in a few days.

 <h2>(Planned) Features</h3>
 <h3>4 new planets</h1>